frojasg1/frojasg1/README.md

 - 👋 Hi, I’m @frojasg1
 - 👀 I’m interested in contributing to community, and learning interesting stuff
 - 🌱 I’m currently learning ...
+I am currently (2022/2023) studying a master on Artificial Intelligence
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me   ---> you can send me an e-mail to: frojasg1@hotmail.com